Book tip by Diederik Prakke

 To mention one key: In teal organisations (in case you are as ignorant as I was, “teal” is a light blue shade – and this refers to a colour coding of evolutionary models of human interaction) – in teal organisations nobody tells anybody else what to do.
 The organisations work in self-managing teams, in which every member has the right to take decisions, including the spending of money, without seeking anybody else’s approval.

 Huh, how could that work?
-Well the deal is that you talk to at least two key players.
-You don’t have to follow their advise, but you have to seek dialogue.
+Well, the deal is that you talk to at least two key players.
+You don’t have to follow their advice, but you have to seek dialogue.
 And everybody is committed to seek and engage in dialogue when there is tension and disagreement.
 Rather than pre-emptying disagreements by rules and hierarchy, teal organisations have a procedure how to face them.
 When any two people disagree and don’t find a way out, they call for witnesses, often higher managers, but purely to mediate rather than to judge and decide.

 That’s it!
 That’s the recipe!
 And it works if colleagues deeply trust themselves and each other – which they do incrementally as they familiarise and love the new paradigm and workplace.